PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/registry_put.md

 2. Under the **Registries** table, add a registry item using **+ Add registry**
 3. Click the **Save** button.

+**Note**: From 22.11 (Lagrange) release or later, you can add a maximum of 19,999 registry entries in **Defend > Vulnerabilities > Images > Registry settings**.

+The API response returns an HTTP 400 error, if the number of registry specifications exceeds the maximum allowable limit of 19,999 registry entries.

 ### General Set up and Scan Process

 This endpoint works hand-in-hand with the `/policies` endpoints.